wcushingcandelario/awscloudformation/account/README.md

 1. Setup email for the domain that was registered.
 This is needed in order to provision a certificate.
 1. Create a key pair

+## IAM Roles
+### Cross Account Roles
+The following roles are created to allow `Cross Account` access to the OVC main AWS AccountId 748109554602.
+These roles can be used by logging into the main OVC AWS account and assuming the roles created by the template:

+* ReadOnlyCrossAccount - A read only role
+* AdminCrossAccount - An administrator role
+### Service Roles
+The `iam.yaml` template will create the basic IAM servic and instance roles needed by ElasticBeanstalk for deployment and enhanced monitoring.
+The template will also create the roles needed by RDS for enhanced monitoring.

 ### Steps to allow Elastic Beanstalk access to Docker Hub credentials
 http://docs.aws.amazon.com/AmazonS3/latest/dev/example-walkthroughs-managing-access-example2.html
 Add the following S3 bucket polciy to the `OVC Demo` account's `ovc-github-access` S3 bucket.
 If a policy exists, it will need to be updated to take into account the newly created AWS account you are trying to provide access to.